 Purchases and sales of debt securities, equity securities, and short term investments by CalSTRS are recorded on the trade date.
 Real estate equity transactions are recorded on the settlement date.
 The State Constitution, state statutes, and agency policies permit CalPERS and CalSTRS to lend their securities to broker-dealers and other entities with a simultaneous agreement to return the collateral for the same securities in the future.
 Third party securities lending agents have been contracted to lend domestic and international equity and debt securities.
 All securities loans can be terminated on demand by the lender or the borrower.
-Collateral, in the form of cash or other securities, is required at 102% and 105% of the fair value of domestic and international securities loaned, respectively.
-As of June 30, 1999, there was no credit risk of exposure to borrowers because the amount of collateral held exceeded the amounts owed to the borrowers.
+Collateral, in the form of cash or other securities, is required at 102% and 104% for CalPERS and at 102% and 105% for CalSTRS of the fair value of domestic and international securities loaned, respectively.
+As of June 30, 2000, there was no credit risk of exposure to borrowers because the amount of collateral held exceeded the amounts owed to the borrowers.
 Collateral securities received are not permitted to be pledged or sold unless the borrower defaults.
 The contracts with the securities lending agents require them to indemnify CalPERS and CalSTRS if the borrowers fail to return the securities (or if the collateral is not sufficient to replace the securities lent) or if the borrower fails to pay for income distributions by the securities' issuers while the securities are on loan.

-For CalPERS, the average term of the overall loans managed by its two securities lending agents was 44 days and 56 days, respectively.
-In accordance with CalPERS investment guidelines, the cash collateral was invested in short-term investment funds that at June 30, 1999, had weighted average maturities of 234 days and 56 days, respectively.
+For CalPERS, the average term of the overall loans managed by its two securities lending agents was 20 days and 39 days, respectively.
+In accordance with CalPERS investment guidelines, the cash collateral was invested in short-term investment funds that at June 30, 2000, had weighted average maturities of 142 days and 91 days for its two securities lending agents, respectively.

-For CalSTRS, cash collateral received on each security loan was invested in short-term investments that at June 30, 1999, had a weighted-average maturity of less that 90 days.
+For CalSTRS, cash collateral received on each security loan was invested in short-term investments that at June 30, 2000, had a weighted-average maturity of less than 90 days.

-As of June 30, the State, including discretely presented component units, had investments in securities lending agreements, real estate, investment contracts, mutual funds, and other investments totaling \$60.9 billion.
+As of June 30, the State, including discretely presented component units, had investments in securities lending agreements, real estate, investment contracts, mutual funds, and other investments totaling \$77.1 billion.
 These investments are not subject to classification.
 All remaining investments reported as of June 30 are categorized in three categories of credit risk: